 - A person who is 18 or older can manage the matters listed in mandate on behalf of another person.

 - If the e-service requires for acting on behalf of the dependent the consent of all the guardians, one of guardians can manage affairs of the minor if all the guardians have granted this person a mandate to act on behalf of the dependent.
 However, a child's non-disclosure order cannot be overridden by a separate mandate.

 The assignee must use personal Finnish identification tokens to identify themselves in the service.

 Mandates can be granted in Suomi.fi e-Authorizations by persons over the age of 18, who have a Finnish personal identity code and who can identify themselves in the service with Finnish identification tokens.

-A person under guardianship cannot yet grant any mandates to another person to act on their behalf.
+A person under guardianship cannot grant mandates to another person to act on their behalf.
 In addition, the guardian cannot also grant mandates on their client’s behalf.

 There are cases when you do not have the right to act on behalf of another person or the matter cannot be reliably checked from register data.
-For reasons related to data protection, only information on whether transactions are possible or not is given.
+For reasons related to data protection, only information on whether transactions are possible or not is given for the e-service.

 You cannot use services that use Suomi.fi e-Authorizations service on behalf of another person in the following situations:

 - For the time being, the guardian cannot act on behalf of a person under guardianship, because the Suomi.fi e-Authorizations do not yet receive information on the content and scope of the guardianship from the registers.
 Contact the organisation responsible for the e-service directly in matters relating to acting on behalf of a person placed under guardianship.